In 3 big states, Biden looks to rebuild Democrats' Blue Wall

 The unemployment rate in the state spiked at 24% in April, according to the Bureau of Labor Statistics.
 The statewide rate has since recovered to 8.7%, but Michigan has nearly 414,500 fewer jobs than it did when Trump was inaugurated.

 Trump won Michigan by the narrowest margin of any state in 2016 - fewer than 11,000 votes - and Democrats made huge gains there in the midterms, winning every major statewide office and a handful of federal seats as well.
-Polls conducted earlier in the summer suggested a Biden advantage there, though no polling has been conducted there since the August party conventions.
+Polls conducted earlier in the summer suggested a Biden advantage there.
 Polls conducted in Michigan throughout the 2016 campaign showed Hillary Clinton with a lead before Trump went on to win.

 Democrats believe Biden has a particular appeal to the white working-class voters in Michigan, as well as in Wisconsin and Pennsylvania, that swung to Republicans in 2016 and could help tip the scales in a narrow race in 2020.